momozahara/ElysiaJS-Sample/README.md

 ### My thoughts on ElysiaJS

-on my opinion elysia have one problem that is its required your structure to be in `Method Chaining` styles in order to make [@elysiajs/eden](https://github.com/elysiajs/eden) to works, Its just that I prefer using `Sequential Method Calls` styles
+on my opinion elysia have one problem that is its required your structure to be in `Method Chaining` styles in order to make lsp working with [@elysiajs/eden](https://github.com/elysiajs/eden) to works, Its just that I prefer using `Sequential Method Calls` styles

 Method Chaining
 ```typescript